greatscottgadgets/cynthion/docs/source/getting_started_facedancer.rst

 Using Cynthion with Facedancer
 ==============================

-Before proceeding, please ensure you have completed all steps in the :doc:`cynthion_getting_started` section.
+Before proceeding, please ensure you have completed all steps in the :doc:`getting_started` section.

 Install the Facedancer library